Ignacio Hernando de Larramendi y Montiano: Cultural patronage

-In line with his concept of corporative social responsibility already in the 1970s Larramendi engaged in non-profit initiatives; in 1975 he set up Fundación MAPFRE, intended to propagate safety at work and support accident recovery schemes; it was followed by Fundación Cultural MAPFRE Vida (1988), Fundación MAPFRE América (1988), Fundación MAPFRE Estudios (1989), Fundación MAPFRE Medicina (1989) and Fundación MAPFRE Guanarteme.
-It was when he retired that Larramendi threw himself into their activities, dedicating most effort to Fundación América.
-Its key initiative was launching Colecciones Mapfre 1492, a set of 19 series, each with multitude of publications and each dedicated to specific subject, e.g. indigenous languages or urban centers; each volume published was presented to a number of institutions in Latin American countries and elsewhere.
-Another initiative was re-edition of historical documents and co-sponsoring international americanist conferences, colloquies and programs, often in collaboration with UNESCO.
+In keeping with his concept of corporate social responsibility, Larramendi engaged in non-profit initiatives from the early 1970s.
+In 1975 he set up Fundación MAPFRE, intended to propagate safety at work and support accident recovery schemes, followed by Fundación Cultural MAPFRE Vida and Fundación MAPFRE América in 1988, Fundación MAPFRE Estudios and Fundación MAPFRE Medicina in 1989, and Fundación MAPFRE Guanarteme.
+But it was when he retired that Larramendi threw himself into such activities, dedicating most effort to Fundación América, its key initiative being the launching of Colecciones of documents on topics such as indigenous languages or urban centers.
+Other initiatives included issuing new editions of historical documents and co-sponsoring international Americanist conferences, colloquies, and programs, often in collaboration with UNESCO.

-In the 1990s Larramendi co-founded and was the moving spirit behind Fundación Histórica Tavera, operating an institute of the same name and dedicated to protection of bibliographic and documentary patrimony of Spain, Portugal and Iberoamerica.
-The foundation embarked mostly on a number of digitalization projects, programs supporting bibliographical and referential initiatives, cataloging and co-operation in archival efforts targeting various civil and ecclesiastic institutions.
-Instituto published also a few digital series under common title Clasicós Tavera, each one covering a single historical topic like Iberoamerica, regional histories, bibliographies etc., activity transferred further on to Centro de Referencias REFMAP and Centro de Publicaciones Digitales, later renamed to Digibis.
+In the 1990s Larramendi co-founded and was the moving spirit behind Fundación Histórica Tavera, dedicated to protecting the bibliographic and documentary patrimony of Spain, Portugal and Iberoamerica, also operating an institute of the same name.
+The foundation was involved in digitalisation projects, programs supporting bibliographical and reference initiatives, as well as cataloguing and co-operating in archival efforts targeted at various civil and ecclesiastic institutions.
+The Institute also published some digital series under the title Clasicós Tavera, each one covering a single historical topic like Iberoamerica or regional histories.
+This activity was later transferred to Centro de Referencias REFMAP and Centro de Publicaciones Digitales, later renamed Digibis.